Last editedApr 20233 min read

 a) Less than 25.
 If you’re a small club or team with less than 25 members, standing order could be a good option for you.
 It’s free to set up though you’ll need to do a little admin when reconciling the payments.

 b) More than 25.
 If your club has more than 25 members, Direct Debit can often be a much better option.
-With standing orders you won’t know whether a payment has been set up or if a payment has failed without you manually checking the bank account every time.
-With Direct Debit you set up the payments and you’re immediately notified of any failures with the payment.
-You’ll know exactly when you have and haven’t been paid without needing to check you bank statement every time.
+With standing orders, you won’t know whether a payment has been set up or if a payment has failed without you manually checking the bank account every time.
+With Direct Debit via GoCardless you set up the payments and you’re immediately notified of any failures with the payment.
+You’ll know exactly when you have and haven’t been paid without needing to check your bank statement every time.